Why do this problem?

 Are there any other quadrilaterals with exactly one/two/three/four line/s of symmetry?

 Ask children to try and convince you why the result for three lines of symmetry is true.
 This is by no means easy but listen for explanations which use sound logic and apply relevant properties of quadrilaterals.
+Learners might pose conjectures which focus on, for example, whether the number of lines of symmetry is linked to the factors of the number of sides of the shape being

 Some children may find it useful to research different quadrilaterals to start with and then analyse their characteristics, using the string to test the lines of symmetry.
 Some might find mini-whiteboards or paper useful for sketching.